-- facilitates the determination of the risk associated with the craft's operation and its acceptance by a Marine Authority; - provides the craft operator with the data and risk control measures needed to establish a safety management system (SMS) and generate effective training, operational and maintenance programmes and documentation; and - 3. provides the designers of the craft and its systems with a methodology to audit the safety of their proposed designs.
+- 1. facilitates the determination of the risk associated with the craft's operation and its acceptance by the National Regulator; - provides the craft operator with the data and risk control measures needed to establish a safety management system (SMS) and generate effective training, operational and maintenance programmes and documentation; and - 3. provides the designers of the craft and its systems with a methodology to audit the safety of their proposed designs.